szygendaborys/Movies/docs/api/GET_COMMENTS.md

 This gets comments from the database.
 If parameter `:id` is specified it returns the particular comment.

+Fields 'votesUp' and 'votesDown' are fetched dynamically counting the subsequent number of votes posted by POST `/api/comment/vote`.

 ## Request Information
 #### URI Parameters